KPersaud11-BC/Election_Analysis1/README.md

   - Diana DeGette received 73.8% of the vote and 272,892 votes.
   - Raymond Anthony Doane received 3.1% of the vote and 11,606 votes.
 - The winner of the election wasL
-  -Diana DeGette, who received 73.8% of the vote and 272,892 votes.
+  - Diana DeGette, who received 73.8% of the vote and 272,892 votes.

 ## Challenge Overview